 I’m a sucker for any “classified-mission-investigating-something-creepy” story and Sable does a great job introducing the team.
 There’s a great historical-fiction twist to the plot too I should have seen coming but didn’t.
 Alberto Locati’s art has a tight, animated feel that keeps the story moving and the colors by Juancho really make it shine.
 This is a great start to a sci-fi mystery with a great formula, solid dialogue, and really nice art.
 I guess if you’re going to read one comic starring Point Nemo this week… Well, you should really read this and Aquaman: Andromeda, honestly.

 Rating: BUY IT!

 Don’t forget about our review shows and THN COVER TO COVER!
-You can watch the broadcast live on Facebook page every Saturday from 11 am to noon central time.
+You can watch the broadcast live on Facebook page Saturdays at 10:30 AM Central central time.
 But if you want to talk to us live join our Discord for more info!
 If you can’t be there live leave us a message at 402-819-4894, use our Contact THN link 0r shoot an mp3 to [email protected] and we’ll play it on the show!